A Random Persistence Diagram Generator: Introduction

-Subsampling either the dataset or their PDs to compute statistics of the subsamples, to estimate confidence sets of persistence diagrams is proposed in \cite{Fasy2014}.
-The authors of \cite{Fasy2014} provide a bound on the bottleneck distance by means of Hausdorff distance and in turn derive the confidence set for PDs.
-Another article that thoroughly explores the limiting theorems and confidence sets for PD is \cite{Chazal2018}.
-Distance functions based on distance-to-measure (DTM) and kernel density estimation (KDE) are considered, and the limiting theorem of the empirical DTM depending on the quantile function of the push forward probability is derived.
-As opposed to the work of \cite{Fasy2014}, the algorithm proposed by \cite{Chazal2018} finds different confidence bands for different homological features.
-The work in \cite{Adler2017} develops a parametric approach based on a Gibbs measure that takes the interaction between points in a PD into consideration and offers a simulation of persistence diagrams through MCMC sampling \cite{Adler2017, Adler2019}.
-The MCMC sampling method of these studies relies on an assumption of fixed number of points per PD sample.
+There have been a number of notable contributions to develop statistical methods for performing inference on topological summaries.
+Many of these methods introduce probability measures for PDs to capture statistical information such as means, variance and conditional probabilities \cite{Mileyko2011, munch2015, Turner2014}.
+Kernel densities are used by \cite{Bobrowski2014} to estimate PDs generated by point process samples drawn from a distribution.
+The study in \cite{maroulas2019} constructs a kernel density estimator based on finite set statistics for nonparametric estimation of PD probability densities.
+Hypothesis testing and determining confidence sets for PDs are discussed in \cite{Chazal2014, Blumberg2014, Chazal2014a, Robinson2017, Fasy2014}.
+One of the main motivations to establish statistical methods for hypothesis testing and estimating confidence sets for PH is to distinguish topologically important features from noise.
+The authors in \cite{Chazal2014} analyze a statistical model for PDs obtained from the level set filtration of a density estimator by making use of the bottleneck stability theorem.
+Subsampling either a dataset or its PD to compute statistics of the subsamples and to estimate confidence sets of PDs is proposed in \cite{Fasy2014}.
+Distance functions based on distance-to-measure and kernel density estimation are considered, and the limiting theorem of the empirical distance-to-measure depending on the quantile function of the push forward probability is derived in \cite{Chazal2018}.
+The work in \cite{Adler2017, Adler2019} develops a parametric approach based on a Gibbs measure that takes the interaction between points in a PD into consideration to simulate PDs through Markov chain Monte Carlo (MCMC) sampling; the MCMC sampling method therein assumes a fixed number of points per PD.